StevenFox96/OperatorOps/README.md

 4. Upload the **dWeb's Application** to the IPFS network.
 5. Configure your DNS to point to the **dWeb Application**.

 Although the above steps may look complex at first glance, don't worry, most of this process is automated via a GitHub's actions pipeline.
 If you are not familiar with GitHub's actions, it's simply an automation framework that helps developers automate their workflow and manage their application lifecycle.
-As you will see in the next steps, we will utilize this framework in the journy to become an dWeb Operator.
+As you will see in the next steps, we will utilize this automation framework in the journy to become an dWeb Operator.

-### Work environment arrangment:
+### Work environment arrangment: <a name="work-env-arrange"></a>
 First thing first, before we can deploy anything, we need to arrange our work environment.

-#### 1. Fork the OperatorOps github's repository.
+#### 1. Fork the OperatorOps github's repository. <a name="fork"></a>
 1. Login to your GitHub.com account.
    > if you don't have one already, you can create a new account [here](https://github.com/join?source=login).
 2. Navigate to the [Creator-Eco/OperatorOps](https://github.com/Creator-Eco/OperatorOps) repository.